LGBTIQ+ Health Australia: Mental health and suicide prevention

 A major report on mental health and suicide prevention, prepared by PricewaterhouseCoopers, was published in August 2011.
 The report found that "there are higher levels of depression, anxiety and other mental health problems in the LGBTI populations, with evidence suggesting attempted suicide is 3.5 to 14 times" higher.

 In September 2013, the Alliance joined a national campaign calling for a "National LGBTI Suicide Prevention Strategy", with the aim of halving suicide rates by 2023.

 Trans and intersex health issues

 The Alliance launched a report on trans and intersex health issues at the federal Parliament House in November 2012.
 With Organisation Intersex International Australia, the Alliance was also consulted by the Department of Health and Ageing leading to improvements in access to Medicare services, reported in July 2013.

 Health in Difference national conference

 The Alliance organises a biannual conference, Health in Difference.
 The 2013 conference was held in Melbourne in April.
 Plenary sessions were recorded by JOY 94.9.

 Executive director

-In late 2013, Warren Talbot announced his resignation as executive director, due to health reasons, and Andrew Little was appointed as acting executive director.
+In late 2013, Warren Talbot announced his resignation as executive director, for health reasons, and Andrew Little was appointed as acting executive director.
 Rebecca Reynolds, formerly the manager of Twenty10 took up the position in February 2014.